Italy-Tuscany Flag

 The tower is just that, the bell tower or campanile of the Duomo di Pisa or the cathedral if you'd rather.
 They both sit side by side inside the walled Campo dei Miracoli, the Field of Miracles but, because of the tilt, it's the tower that's the main attraction.

-[1] Free to wander in, all free since you ask, this UNESCO™ World Heritage Site and no, they don't hand them awards out willy-nilly, do they?
+It's all free to wander inside of the Field, since you ask, a UNESCO™ World Heritage Site, no less, and no, they don't hand them awards out willy-nilly, do they?

 Pizzeria Trattoria La Buca (Via Santa Maria)